zyanislam/chatapp/README.md

 9. Connect your Metamask wallet to the application and start chatting with other users.

 10. Remember to reset your account everytime you change the account in Metamask extension to make sure there is no sort of error in the transaction.
-To do that
+    To do that:

+    Open up Metamask extension
     Go to **Seetings** > **Advanced** > **'Reset account' button**.